NikhilGuptaML/Handwritten-Digits-Scratch/README.md

 # Handwritten Digit Classifier from Scratch

-This project implements a handwritten digit classifier built **entirely from scratch using NumPy**, trained on the **MNIST dataset** (or compatible format).
+This project implements a handwritten digit classifier built **entirely from scratch using NumPy**, trained on the **MNIST dataset** .
 It includes a modular training pipeline, data ingestion, preprocessing, and a test setup.

 ## Project Highlights